Testing the simplifying assumption in high-dimensional vine copulas: Constant conditional correlation (CCC) test for

-where $\lambda_{\Myidx}$ is a penalty function.
-The construction of a test in such a manner has some similarity to the approach of \citet{Lavergne2008}.
-The idea is that by choosing an appropriate penalty function the asymptotic distribution of $\Theta_\Myidx$ under the $H_0$ should be equivalent to the asymptotic distribution of $T_n(\Gamma_0)$.
+where $\lambda_{\Myidx}$ is a penalty function and $\Gamma_0$ is the base partition whose corresponding test statistic $T_{\Myidx}(\Gamma_0)$ is the only one that is not penalized.
+The construction of such a test has some similarity to the approach of \citet{Lavergne2008}.
+The idea is that by choosing an appropriate penalty function, under $H_0$, the asymptotic distribution of $\Theta_\Myidx$ and $T_n(\Gamma_0)$ should be equivalent.
+Moreover, if $H_0$ is not true, then $\Theta_\Myidx$ should have more power than $T_n(\Gamma_0)$ because, by construction, $\Theta_{\Myidx} \geq T_n(\Gamma_0)$.
 Precise conditions are given in the following proposition.